debugmen/debugmen.github.io/_posts/2022-03-10-enabot_series_part_2.md

 This post covered a lot of information about reversing the ebo's protocol.
 We started all the way back from getting a shell on the device and ended up being able to craft a custom server to connect to the ebo and have full control over it's audio, microphone, motors, and camera.

 The next step is finding a vulnerability that will let us connect to the ebo from our server without knowing the ID numbers or token beforehand.
 This could be accomplished by finding a vulnerability in the packet parser that we could develop and exploit for to get a shell on the device or have it send back a packet containing those things.
-Then we could simply read out the token file and be able to connect.
+Then we could simply read out of the token file and be able to connect.

 Next post we hope to cover the following.
 1. Emulation of the packet receive function with Qiling so that we can fuzz the packet input